SNAP Latest Updates

 • Candidates from any age group who meet the educational qualification criteria can apply.

-SNAP Eligibility 2025: Reservation Policy
+SNAP Reservation Policy 2026

 SIU follows a reservation policy as per government regulations and university norms.
 The reservation of seats applies to institutes under SIU except for Symbiosis Institutes of Management Studies (SIMS), which have different criteria.